Working with a Fee-Only Financial Planner – The Pros and Cons

 There’s more than one way to get financial advice.
 But you pay for it one way or another.
 Here are the pros and cons of working with a fee-only financial planner.

 And the Alternative to a Fee-Only Financial Planner is…?

 Your fee-only financial planner earns their compensation for providing services only.
 There is no commission, kick-back, referral fee or other hidden payment when they recommend you invest in certain products.
-A fee-only financial planner always has a fiduciary duty to act in your best interests.
-So, the fee-for-service structure reduces the potential for conflicts of interest.
+A fee-based financial planning always has a fiduciary duty to act in your best interests.
+So, the fee-for-service financial advisors structure reduces the potential for conflicts of interest.

 One alternative to a fee-only advisor is a financial planner paid on commission.
 This type of advisor earns their income on each product they sell and account they open.
 Commissioned advisors focus on making the transactions that equal more compensation for them.
 Brokerage and mutual fund firms and insurance companies often pay commissions to the advisors to promote their products.

 The second alternative to a fee-only advisor is a fee-based financial planner.
 Don’t confuse this with fee-only planners, because these two kinds of advisors do operate differently.
 Fee-based advisors collect commissions from the companies to promote their products.
 But they also charge clients a fee in addition.